Pittsburgh Regional Transit

+The agency changed its public-facing brand to Pittsburgh Regional Transit in 2022, although it is still legally and commonly known as the Port Authority of Allegheny County.
+The agency is constituted as a port authority under Pennsylvania law, and is funded by state, local, and federal funds.
+PRT is led by a professional CEO, who is overseen by a board of directors appointed by Allegheny County, the Pennsylvania General Assembly, and the Governor of Pennsylvania.
+PRT's customer service center and corporate headquarters are located in the Heinz 57 Center in Downtown Pittsburgh.

 History

-Pittsburgh Regional Transit was created as the Port Authority of Allegheny County by the Pennsylvania General Assembly in 1956 to allow for creation of port facilities in the Pittsburgh area.
+Pittsburgh Regional Transit was created as the Port Authority of Allegheny County by the Pennsylvania General Assembly in 1956 to allow for creation of port facilities in the Pittsburgh area and originally had the shortened name of PAT instead of PRT.
 Three years later, the legislation was amended to allow the Port Authority to acquire privately owned transit companies that served the area.
 This included the Pittsburgh Railways Company and 32 independent bus and incline operations.

-On April 19, 1963, the Board of Allegheny County Commissioners authorized the acquisition of 32 transit companies, including the Pittsburgh Railways Company, which had provided bus and streetcar service to Pittsburgh since January 1902, and an incline plane company, for about $12 million.
+On April 19, 1963, the Board of Allegheny County Commissioners authorized the acquisition of 32 transit companies, including the Pittsburgh Railway Company, which had provided bus and streetcar service to Pittsburgh since January 1902, and an incline plane company, for about $12 million.
 On March 1, 1964, Port Authority Transit began service.